clubcapra/spacemouse_joy/readme.md

 3. Disconnect and reconnect the SpaceMouse.

-4. Make sure the current user belongs to the input group:
+4. Make sure the current user belongs to the input group (expect no output):
     ```sh
     sudo usermod -a -G input $USER
     ```